maximbircu/maximbircu.github.io/_posts/2019-04-12-neural-networks.md

 Yeh, and probably an interesting question is how I didn't get bored while reading all this theoretical stuff well, the answer is very simple

-> "I get very, very, very bored!" :dissapointed:
+> "I get very, very, very bored!" :disappointed:

 But still, after a huge number of complex math articles and white nights, I didn't have a complete understanding of what a Neural Net model really is.